Skip to main content

 With Rank Math (free)

-Article, Review, FAQ, HowTo, Event, Course, Recipe, Product, Organization, Person schema -- most types are in the free tier.
+Article, Review, FAQ, Event, Course, Recipe, Product, Organization, Person schema -- most types are in the free tier.
 Also includes the structured data editor for custom markup.
+Note: HowTo schema is supported but Google deprecated HowTo rich results in 2023, so it no longer drives search appearance wins.
 The best free schema option available.

 With Yoast SEO

-Article, Organization/Person, BreadcrumbList, WebPage in the free tier.
-Product, FAQ, HowTo, and Video schema require the paid plan.
-Yoast auto-generates sitelinks searchbox markup for the site.
+Article, Organization/Person, WebPage in the free tier.
+Product, FAQ, and Video schema require the paid plan.
+Yoast can also add breadcrumb structured data, but the breadcrumb feature is disabled by default and requires your theme to explicitly call the Yoast breadcrumb function -- it is not automatic.
 10M+ install base.

 With WooCommerce